scikit-hep/awkward/README.md

 pip install awkward1
 ```

 to get the latest release of Awkward 1.0 as a precompiled wheel.
-If a wheel does not exist for you, the above command would attempt to compile from source, downloading any dependencies it needs to do that.
+If a wheel does not exist for your combination of operating system and Python version, the above command attempts to compile from source, downloading any dependencies it needs to do that.

 ## Manually installing from source